 Moreover, in the urban sphere and cities, girls often face public harassment.
 Most of the girls are sexually harassed at their workplaces.
 Many relevant cases have been reported so far in Pakistan.

-Apart from these, cases of acid throwing on girls are also increasing day by day.
-Usually, when a girl rejects a proposal, considering this humiliation, the rejection is often avenged by acid throwing on the face of the girl leaving her disfigured for good and spoiling her future.
+Apart from these, cases of acid throwing at girls are also increasing day by day.
+Usually, when a girl rejects a proposal, considering this humiliation, the rejection is often avenged by acid thrown on the face of the girl leaving her disfigured for good and spoiling her future.

 Also, rape cases are also rampant in Pakistan.
 Almost every day we hear such news on television.

 Stringent law-making is the need of the hour to curb the issues pertaining to girls and women in Pakistan.

 In short, Pakistan is currently beset with multifarious social issues and problems, and the mention of all the problems needs much time and space.

 However, some major social problems discussed above require a proactive approach and pragmatic measures to deal with.
 Otherwise, the social issues of Pakistan will keep hampering Pakistani society from making progress.